codyloyd/minotaur/README.md

 ## Drawing images

-Drawing Images with the HTML Canvas API is not difficult ([docs here](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/drawImage)), however most games deal with _large_ numbers of images, and often bundle them into spritesheets.
-We've created our SpriteSheet module to make slicing and sorting spritsheets a little easier.
+Drawing individual images with the HTML Canvas API is not difficult ([docs here](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/drawImage)), however most games deal with _large_ numbers of images, and often bundle them into spritesheets.
+We've created our SpriteSheet module to make slicing and sorting spritesheets a little easier.

 ```javascript
 const spriteSheet = new SpriteSheet({